-The General Data Protection Regulation (GDPR) requires organisations, processing personal data as controllers, to provide the individuals concerned with a privacy notice.
+The General Data Protection Regulation (GDPR) requires organisations, processing personal data as controllers, to provide the data subjects (i.e. individuals whose personal data is processed) with a privacy notice.
 This document must explain to the individuals how their personal information is processed.

 Although it was already a requirement under the former legislation, the GDPR requires controllers to provide more detailed privacy notice whose content may differ slightly depending on whether or not the personal data have been collected directly from the individuals.

 The European Commission was supposed to propose standardised icons aimed at facilitating the reading and overall understanding of the privacy policies.
 However, this is yet to be unveiled by the European Commission.
 Therefore, the format is free as long as it is clear and easy to read.